 Medi-Cal Managed Care

-This page provides an overview of obtaining a National Provider Identified (NPI) and other resources for Provider Enrollment.
+This page provides an overview of obtaining a National Provider Identifier (NPI), Site enrollment in Medi-Cal and Medicare, and other resources for Provider Enrollment.

 CPCA convenes a quarterly Compliance Officers Peer Network (COPN) meeting to discuss community health center compliance topics, as well as regular peer to peer question and answer sessions between compliance staff in health centers.
 To view upcoming COPN meetings and past materials, please visit the Compliance Officers Peer Network web page.
 If you would like to be added to the COPN email list, please email Nicole Key, email@example.com.

-For questions regarding health center compliance, please contact Emily Shipman, Senior Program Coordinator of Health Center Operations, at firstname.lastname@example.org.
+For questions regarding health center compliance, please contact Emily Shipman, Assistant Director of Health Center Operations, at firstname.lastname@example.org.